home I index I introductions I e-mail I about this site

 St Paul, Kempstone

 In 1820, the parishioners of Kempstone were able to pay for a new bell.
-There was no big landed family to cover the cost; they raised the funds, commissioned the work and the bell was put in place in the little tower.
-It rang out across the woods and fields to call the people to service; a modest thing, in comparison with the bells of nearby Great Dunham, Litcham and Beeston-next-Mileham, but no doubt they were proud of it.
-Perhaps this was also the time that the parish brought the church dedication into use; that kind of thing was popular with the early Victorians, although 'St Paul' on its own is an unlikely medieval dedication, so perhaps it had originally been to St Peter and St Paul.
+There was no big landed family to cover the cost, so they raised the funds, commissioned the work and the bell was put in place in the little tower.
+It rang out across the woods and fields to call the people to service, and was a modest thing, in comparison with the bells of nearby Great Dunham, Litcham and Beeston-next-Mileham, but no doubt they were proud of it.
+Perhaps this was also the time that the parish brought the church dedication into use, for that kind of thing was popular with the early Victorians, although 'St Paul' on its own is an unlikely medieval dedication, so perhaps it had originally been to St Peter and St Paul.

-At the end of the War, diocesan architect Munro Cautley carried out a survey of Norfolk's churches.
+In the years before the war began, the architect and antiquarian Munro Cautley carried out a survey of Norfolk's churches.
 At Kempstone he reported that this derelict church has a 14c plain tower, a stoup inside S. door and a simple 15c font with traceried bowl and shaft.
 A few old 18c box pews, a simple trefoil headed piscina, Stuart rails and a 17c drop-handled bier, with the unusual feature of cross bearers at each end.

 It was at this time that all the medieval apparatus of the church was removed.
 David Cawley, now a Vicar in Leicester, was Curate of Sprowston at the time.
 Writing to me in 2005, he recalled: I was a friend of the then Vicar of Litcham with Kempstone.
 We managed to get permission to remove the bowl and stem of the font, and to re-erect it in St Cuthbert's Church, Wroxham Road, Sprowston.
 You can still see it there.
 We also arranged to cut away the piscina and stoup from the south chancel and south porch walls respectively, and to take them to Litcham church for re-use there, and to remove a length of ancient panelling from the top of the modern screen in the tower arch, and to take it to Litcham.
 I take it that all these items are still at Litcham church.
 We got permission to lower the 1820 bell from the tower and to sell it back to the Whitechapel Foundry - the proceeds being used to assist with repairs to Litcham Church Bells.
 This was done, and as Litcham's bells had been silent for many years, it can be said that through them, Kempston's bell rings out.